vitaliypukhovoy/HierarchyDB/readme.md

    :white_check_mark: this is have done

-   1. For realize this chellange was chosen .net Core 3.1 Framework and for connection to Database I have used Dapper Framework
+   1. For realize this small project was chosen .net Core 3.1 Framework and for connection to Database I have used Dapper Framework
    This is give me to do query directly.
 Main logic of report was developed on server side (MSSQL server)
    I desided on to the maximum using sql scripts for better performence.
 In project was used CRUD an approach.